Mayo Clinic's approach

 Mayo Clinic also has one of the largest living-donor programs in the United States.
 Living-donor transplant is an option that, for many people, reduces time on the waiting list for a donor liver and improves outcomes.

 Mayo Clinic's Liver Transplant Program was established in 1985.
-Since then, Mayo Clinic has completed more than 6,700 transplants in children and adults.
-In 2016, Mayo Clinic's Florida campus completed its 3,000th liver transplant, a milestone that very few centers nationwide have achieved.
+Since then, Mayo Clinic has completed more than 8,700 transplants in children and adults.
+Mayo Clinic's campus in Florida has completed more than 3,750 liver transplants, a milestone that very few centers nationwide have achieved.

 Innovation and research

 The liver transplant teams in Arizona, Florida and Minnesota are leaders and innovators in heart-liver transplants, transplants for people with liver cancer and use of anti-rejection drugs that help ensure positive outcomes.

 People with challenging health situations come to Mayo Clinic for help because our doctors and surgeons are experts in specialized liver transplant options.